The European Championships, often referred to simply as the ‘Euros’, is one of the elite international football tournaments in the world.

 It was the French Football Federation that first came up with the idea to have a football tournament hosted by only countries within Europe.
 It was to run alongside the already established World Cup.
 The first talks came about in 1927, but it wasn’t until 1958 when the tournament was first started.

 The tournament was the brainchild of Henri Delaunay, who was the French secretary-general at the time.
-However, Delaunay died some 3 years before the first European Championships.
+However, Delaunay died some three years before the first European Championships.
 In his memory, the trophy was named after him, paying respects to the work he’d put in over the course of almost 30 years panning the event.

 The first tournament was played in France, who hosted the event in 1960.
-There were 4 teams in total that entered, and it was the Soviet Union who eventually won the tournament, beating Yugoslavia 2-1.
+There were four teams in total that entered, and it was the Soviet Union who eventually won the tournament, beating Yugoslavia 2-1.

 Henri Delaunay